Emetophobe/unitconverter/README.md

 The following unit scaling options are supported:

-    si          - use SI prefix table (default option) decimal     - use decimal prefix table
+    none        - don't use prefix scaling (default) si          - use SI prefix table
+    decimal     - use decimal prefix table
     binary      - use binary prefix table
-    all         - use SI and binary tables both        - use decimal and binary tables none        - unit doesn't support prefix scaling
+    all         - use SI and binary tables both        - use decimal and binary tables

-Certain units override the default scaling behaviour.
-For example bytes uses "both" to generate decimal prefixes like "kilobytes" and also binary prefixes like "kibibytes".
+Units can override the default scaling behaviour as needed.
+SI units for example use the "si" scaling option.
+Another example is bytes which uses "both" to generate decimal prefixes like "kilobytes" and also binary prefixes like "kibibytes".

 ## Requirements